awsdocs/aws-security-hub-partner-guide/doc_source/integration-faq.md

    These are the primary approaches:
    + You send findings from their own designated AWS account using the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html) operation\.
    + You send findings from within the customer account using the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html) operation\.
 You could use assume\-role approaches, but these approaches are not required\.

+   For overall guidelines on using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html), see [Guidelines for using the `BatchImportFindings` API](guidelines-batchimportfindings.md)\.

 1. **How do I gather my findings and push them to a Security Hub Regional endpoint? **